liebeziv/Intelligent-Cloud-Based-Travel-Itinerary-Planner/aws/CloudWatch-Monitoring-Guide.md

 ## Overview

-Basic CloudWatch monitoring setup for the travel Planner application.
+Basic CloudWatch monitoring setup for the Trip Planner application.

+## Prerequisites
+- Deploy the VPC, S3 buckets, DynamoDB tables, SNS topics, and EC2/ALB stacks first so their exports exist (the monitoring stack imports them).

 ---